Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Physical properties: model and photometry dependence

-The SED fitting technique introduces several systematic uncertainties in derived properties coming from the assumptions made about the models, which may lead to a disagreement in the estimated stellar masses of up to a factor of $\sim 2$ (e.g \citealt{Maraston2006,Kannappan2007, Conroy2013, Lower2020,Pacifici2023}).
-In this Section, we consider how our choices of the SED modules (see Table~\ref{tab:SEDParameters}) influence the main physical properties (stellar masses and SFRs).
-We validate the impact of the number of assumptions made about the IMF, fixed metallicity, SSP models, SFH prescription, dust attenuation and emission laws, and AGN models (see Table~\ref{tab:SEDParametersAlternatives} for a list of the changed parameters given in App.~\ref{app:SEDParametersAlternatives}).
-To quantify the effect, we make only a change of one parameter with respect to the default configuration (see Table~\ref{tab:SEDParameters}).
-To discriminate the impact of the incorporation of the WISE photometry, we compare the physical properties estimated with or without WISE photometry or only with {\it W1} and {\it W2} bands in Sec.~\ref{sec:DependenceonPhootmetry}.
-We finally compare the {\tt CIGALE} derived SFR with the ones estimated from the emission line measurement in Sec.~\ref{sec:sec:SFRSpectra}.
-To preserve the computational time, we validate the influence of the model assumptions on a smaller sample of $\rm \sim50,000$ galaxies representing seven main galaxy classes: 1,750 BL AGN, 3,900 NL AGN, 8,393 composite, 8,819 star-forming, 8,526 passive, 8,846 retired and 9,962 other galaxies.
-The selection of this representative sample is described in the App.~\ref{sec:RepresentativeSample}.
+The SED fitting technique introduces several systematic uncertainties in derived properties coming from the assumptions made about the models, which may lead to a disagreement in the estimated stellar masses of up to a factor of $\sim 2$ (e.g., \citealt{Maraston2006,Kannappan2007, Conroy2013, Lower2020,Pacifici2023}).
+In this section, we consider how our choices of the SED modules (see Table~\ref{tab:SEDParameters}) influence the main physical properties (stellar masses and SFRs).
+We validate the impact of the number of assumptions made about the IMF, fixed metallicity, SSP models, SFH prescription, dust attenuation and emission laws, and AGN models (see Table~\ref{tab:SEDParametersAlternatives} for a list of the changed parameters given in Appendix~\ref{app:SEDParametersAlternatives}).
+To quantify the effect, we made only one change, namely, in a parameter related to the default configuration (see Table~\ref{tab:SEDParameters}).
+To discriminate the impact of the incorporation of the WISE photometry, we compared the physical properties estimated with or without WISE photometry or only with {\it W1} and {\it W2} bands in Sect.~\ref{sec:DependenceonPhootmetry}.
+Finally, we compared the {\tt CIGALE} derived SFR with the ones estimated from the emission line measurement in Sect.~\ref{sec:sec:SFRSpectra}.
+To preserve the computational time, we validated the influence of the model assumptions on a smaller sample of $\rm \sim50,000$ galaxies representing seven main galaxy classes: 1,750 BL AGNs, 3,900 NL AGNs, 8,393 composite, 8,819 star-forming, 8,526 passive, 8,846 retired, and 9,962 other galaxies.
+The selection of this representative sample is described in Appendix~\ref{sec:RepresentativeSample}.

-\subsection{Stellar Mass: Choice of the stellar components}
+\subsection{Stellar mass: choice of the stellar components}

 Stellar evolution models, such as \cite{Bruzual2003} or \cite{Maraston2005}, under the assumption of the IMF, describe the evolution of the SSP as a function of their stellar ages and metallicities following some fiducial SFH.
-In this Section, we consider the dependence of the stellar masses on the choice of the i) IMF, ii) SSP models, iii) metallicity, and iv) SFH prescription.
+In this section, we consider the dependence of the stellar masses on the choice of the i) IMF, ii) SSP models, iii) metallicity, and iv) SFH prescription.